-Most persons working in the airline or air cargo industry would be at least peripherally aware that ULD carry some demystified1kind of identification marking but far fewer people would actually be able to explain the system and standards upon which these markings are based.
+Most persons working in the airline or air cargo industry would be at least peripherally aware that ULD carry some kind of identification marking but far fewer people would actually be able to explain the system and standards upon which these markings are based.
 Yet the global system whereby ULDs moved between different parties in different locations around the world would not work effectively if it were not for the existence of this system.
 For anybody having even a passing involvement in ULD operations, an understanding of what these codes mean is essential.

 The basis for any ULD marking is that 10 digits, being a combination of letters and numbers, are used to define the necessary characteristics of that particular ULD.
 With the system working correctly, there should never be a duplication of this 10 digit code and every one of the 800,000 ULDs in circulation today should carry a unique code.